Spokane woman sentenced to 23 years for sex trafficking her 6-year-old daughter

 Sep.
 22—A Spokane woman was sentenced to 23 years in prison Wednesday for sex trafficking her young daughter.

-Flores met Trever D. Harde on the dating app Plenty of Fish and agreed to trade sexual access to the 6-year-old girl in exchange for a place to stay, small amounts of cash and the promise of new running shoes, according to a press release from the office of Vanessa R. Waldref, United States Attorney for the Eastern District.
+Flores met Trever D. Harder on the dating app Plenty of Fish and agreed to trade sexual access to the 6-year-old girl in exchange for a place to stay, small amounts of cash and the promise of new running shoes, according to a news release from the office of Vanessa R. Waldref, U.S. Attorney for the Eastern District of Washington.

 Officers recovered a video of Harder raping the young girl.
 Harder pleaded guilty and is awaiting sentencing.
 Flores will be on federal supervision for the rest of her life.